HTTP-RPC/Kilo/README.md

         return value;
     }

-Both variants of the `invoke()` method return an instance of `java.util.concurrent.Future` representing the invocation request.
-This object allows a caller to cancel an outstanding request as well as obtain information about a request that has completed.

 #### Argument Map Creation
 Since explicit creation and population of the argument map can be cumbersome, `WebServiceProxy` provides the following static convenience methods to help simplify map creation: